Cian O'Connor

-Cian O'Connor (born 12 November 1979) is an Irish equestrian competing in show jumping.
-He has competed at four Olympic Games, four World Championships and six European Championships.
+Cian O'Connor (born 12 November 1979) is an Irish equestrian who competes in show jumping.
+He has competed at four Olympic Games and six European Championships.
+O'Connor has made more than 150 appearances for Ireland, with Horse Sport Ireland marking his 150th appearance in 2024.

-O'Connor was stripped of the gold medal at the 2004 Olympics when his horse was found to have a banned substance in its system.
-O'Connor returned to the Olympics in 2012, receiving the bronze medal in the individual showjumping event.
-At the 2021 Tokyo Summer Olympics, O'Connor withdrew his mount Kilkenny after the horse suffered a nosebleed during their round.

-Cian was a member of the Irish Teams that won the Aga Khan Trophy at the Dublin Horse show in 2004, 2012, 2015 and 2022.
+O'Connor was a member of the Irish teams that won the Aga Khan Trophy at the Dublin Horse Show in 2004, 2012, 2015 and 2022.
+At the 2017 FEI European Championships, he was a member of the Irish team that won the team jumping gold medal and also won the individual bronze medal.

+At the 2012 Summer Olympics in London, O'Connor won the individual bronze medal riding Blue Loyd.
+He returned to the Olympics at Tokyo 2020, held in 2021, riding Kilkenny, and competed at the 2024 Summer Olympics in Paris with Maurice.

-O’Connor was also a member of the winning Irish team at the European Show Jumping Championships in 2017, where he placed third in the individual competition.
+In 2026, O'Connor was part of the Irish team at the World Championships in Aachen, where Ireland secured qualification for the 2028 Summer Olympics in Los Angeles.

-As part of the Irish World Championships team in Herning 2022, O'Connor qualified for the Paris Olympic Games in 2024.